mongodb/mongo-efcore-provider/BREAKING-CHANGES.md

 With the move to transactional `SaveChanges` this is no longer recommended as it may cause snapshot issues in some server configurations.

-Instead it is recommended you call `EnsureCreated` or `EnsureCreatedAsync` durinng your application start0up.
-This will call `CreateDatabase` (even if it already exists) which will add create any missing expected collections based on the configured metadata for your `DbContext` subclass.
+Instead it is recommended you call `EnsureCreated` or `EnsureCreatedAsync` during your application start-up.
+This will call `CreateDatabase` (even if it already exists) which will create any missing expected collections based on the configured metadata for your `DbContext` subclass.
 This will not affect any existing collections or data and is recommended to avoid a `SaveChanges` or `SaveChangesAsync` operation from causing schema changes during a transaction which can result in snapshot exceptions on some configurations.

 ### IMongoClientWrapper interface changes